brandonhenry/ffmcp/README.md

 # Stream the response
 ffmcp generate "Tell me a story" -s

+# With system message
+ffmcp generate "Solve this math problem" --system "You are a helpful math tutor"

 # Read from file
 ffmcp generate -i prompt.txt -o output.txt

 # Pipe input
 echo "Summarize this" | ffmcp generate

+# Output as JSON
+ffmcp generate "Write a haiku" --json

+# Output as array
+ffmcp generate "Write a haiku" --array
 ```

 ### 3. Chat Mode